Protecting What Matters Most

 Often in second marriages people commonly utilize the adoption process in Michigan adopt their spouse’s child or children as their own.
 At Paul S. Kowal, P.C., our Macomb County stepparent adoption attorney can help you complete this process.
 We can guide you through the court system to ensure you obtain a favorable result to your case.

-We serve residents of Clinton Township, Sterling Heights,, Macomb Township, Shelby Township, Utica, and the surrounding areas.
+We serve residents of Clinton Township, Sterling Heights, Macomb Township, Shelby Township, Utica, and the surrounding areas.
 Call our office at (586) 333-3446 to schedule your appointment today.

-The Michigan Stepparent Adoption Process
+Understanding the Stepparent Adoption Process in Michigan

 Generally, in Michigan an adopting stepparent should be married to the child’s biological parent for at least 1 year before petitioning the court to adopt.
 The courts want to make sure that the marriage is likely to last, as that is in the best interests of the children.